gasampaiosouza/next-color-viewer/readme.md

 > It's going to run the server on port 3000

-- That's it! to see the project just go to [http://localhost:3000/](http://localhost:3000/), and you're ready to rock!
+- That's it! to see the project just go to [localhost port 3000](http://localhost:3000/), and you're ready to rock!

 ## Made with